HoRaMusic/Geco/README.md

 - Press the export button or ctrl + g to export the module.
 Select the folder where you wish to export the plugin.
 - Open the other exmaples and export each, check the box on the dialog box that ask you if you wish to add it to the existing plugin.
 - Compile the created plugin and test it in VCV (Hora->waveosc, buffer, miniseq, LPVCF).
+- Here is a video showing a module creation.
+- Don't forget to look at the instalation instructions and the manual

 RELEASE/DEPLOY: